pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/function-serialization.md

 ---
-title: Function Serialization
+title: "Intro to Pulumi: Function Serialization"
-meta_desc: Use Pulumi's Node.js SDK to serialize JavaScript functions into an artifact that can be used at runtime in the cloud.
+meta_desc: Learn how to use Pulumi's Node.js SDK to serialize JavaScript functions into an artifact that can be used at runtime in the cloud.
 keywords:
 - javascript
 - aws lambda